Helvariors/FearTheDark/README.md

 # **Fear the dark**

-My 2D top down stealth game that i work on in my free time :D
+FTD is a 2D top-down stealth game that is made in written in C# and made with the Unity game engine.
+## Main
+### Why did i make this?
+I made this game mostly as a project for middle school but also to actually learn how to code/ learn a programming language.

+### Download:
-If you want to download and play it, please do so from itch.io as the builds and instructions are there, enjoy!
+If you want to download and play FTD, please do so from [Itch.io](https://hwsxdejv.itch.io/ftd) as the builds and instructions are there, enjoy!

+## Other:

 ### Links: